mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 Be as precise as possible and use a known physical quantity rather than a community convention to increase the clarity and reusability of the terms.
 In case the description uses a community convention use the physical quantity and add a *constraint: type* on it.

+Find one property pattern that applies for your variable using the decision trees.

 **Decision trees:**
 - [qualitative properties](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT0.mmd)
 - [quantitative properties](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/DT1.mmd)